Eemayas/Remind-Wallet/README.md

    Make sure the necessary Hive dependencies are included in your `pubspec.yaml`.
 The default setup should work, but verify it as per the [Hive setup documentation](https://pub.dev/packages/hive).

+5. **Install the APK (for Android users)**:

+   If you prefer to install the app directly on your Android device, you can download the `app-release.apk` from the releases section on the [GitHub repository](https://github.com/Eemayas/Remind-Wallet/blob/main/app-release.apk).
+Once downloaded, enable **Install from Unknown Sources** in your device's settings and install the APK.

 ## Running the Project

 1. **Run on Android/iOS**: